rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 The sample Snap payment page with online installment feature is displayed below.
 ![snap online installment](./../../asset/image/snap-adv-online-installment.png)

-?> ***Note:*** After the customer inserts installment-compatible credit card number,the installment term will show up.
-[Sandbox test card available here](/en/technical-reference/sandbox-test.md#card-number)<!-- For more sandbox testing, refer to...-->
+?> ***Note:*** Installment term will show in the Snap payment page after the customer enters the installment-compatible credit card number.
+For testing this method, refer to [Sandbox test card](/en/technical-reference/sandbox-test.md#card-number).

 #### Offline Installment
-*Offline Installment* is the type of payment where *Card Issuing Bank* used for making an installment payment and the *Acquiring Bank* are not the same.
-For example, if a customer makes an installment payment using BNI Card and the *Acquiring Bank* is Mandiri.
+*Offline Installment* is the type of payment where *Card Issuing Bank* used for making an installment payment and the *Acquiring Bank* need not be the same.
+For example, a customer makes an installment payment using BNI Card and the *Acquiring Bank* is Mandiri.

 To allow installment feature with banks which do not issue MID Installment, merchant can use offline installment feature.
 With offline installment feature, the transaction will be charged in full amount and will be converted into installment later.
 Please consult Midtrans Activation Team for installment agreement.

 You have to add the `installment` parameter with combination of BIN filter feature.
-The purpose of BIN filter is to limit certain cards from being allowed to do offline installment, based on the agreement between merchant and issuing banks.
+The purpose of BIN filter is to limit certain cards from making offline installment, based on the agreement between you and issuing banks.

 ```json
 ...